No. 22 Ohio State holds off Cleveland State 67-61

 After a 2-for-12 start behind the 3-point arc, Ohio State answered with a barrage of 3s.
 Justin Ahrens hit a pair and Jimmy Sotos and Walker each had one as the Buckeyes surged ahead 56-48 with 5:29 left.

-Cleveland State rallied and got as close as five points on a steal and layup by Tre Gomillion, cutting the lead to 60-55 with 2:42 left.
+Cleveland State rallied and got as close as 60-55 on a steal and layup by Tre Gomillion with 2:42 left.
 But Key answered with a spinning hook inside and the Buckeyes put it away at the foul line after that.

+“We are a learning and growing team,” Walker said.
+“We are just building our chemistry.
+Every team comes in here and plays hard and wants to make a statement win, like Cleveland State tried to do today.
+They played harder than us today.
+We had to adjust in the second half.”

 HEALTH UPDATE

-Ohio State played the game without sophomore forward E.J.
-Liddell, who had a team-high 19 points in the team’s win at Notre Dame on Tuesday.
-Liddell is out indefinitely as he deals with a non-Covid-19 related illness, according to an Ohio State release.
+Liddell had a team-high 19 points in Ohio State’s win at Notre Dame on Tuesday.
+He is out indefinitely. according to a school release.

+“The hardest thing for me is to see how disappointed he is not to play,” Holtmann said.
+“The hard thing is telling a young man who is playing so well that he’s going to miss at least one game and maybe a few games or more.”

+Without the 6-foot-7 Liddell in the middle, Cleveland State outscored Ohio State 34-22 in the paint.

 BIG PICTURE

-Ohio State: The Buckeyes hit just 40% of their shots from the floor, not the kind of performance coach Chris Holtmann was looking for with games against Purdue and North Carolina coming in the next six days.
+Ohio State: The Buckeyes hit just 40% of their shots from the floor for the game, not the kind of performance Holtmann was looking for with games against Purdue and No. 16 North Carolina coming in the next six days.

+“Obviously, the level of competition is going to get raised and we’ve got to get better,” Holtmann said.

 Cleveland State: The Vikings got contributions and clutch shots from a number of players as they gave Ohio State everything it could handle.
 This is a game that could give them confidence going into Horizon League play.